Skip to content

 For length, I’ll stop here, but I invite any and all science enjoyers to take a look.
 In physics, most, if not all, fundamental questions seek to illuminate how and why the universe became what it is today.
 So there’s something to be said for the lack of consensus surrounding those questions.
 There’s also a video podcast of leading theoretical physicists breaking down the results in detail, which you can watch here:

-“In this sense, lack of consensus can be a clue,” Afshordi said.
+“In this sense, lack of consensus can be a clue,” Afshordi said in the Perimeter Institute statement.
 “It marks places where better data, sharper theory, or new connections between subfields may be needed.
 In the eternal words of the Canadian singer and songwriter, Leonard Cohen: ‘There is a crack in everything, that’s how the light gets in.’”

 Share this story